 - Fix the F connector in place by pushing it over the end of the cable and screwing it on

 - For the time being, only put a connector on the end of the cable nearest the receiver, as you’ll need to run the other end of the cable outside before you can add the plug.

 Follow the instructions provided to assemble your satellite dish.
 This primarily involves fitting the LNB to the arm, with the connectors facing downwards.

-The size of the dish you choose will depend on your location.
+The size of the satellite dish you choose will depend on your location.
 For example, if you live in the south of England, a 60cm dish will be sufficient to receive the Astra 2 satellite, whereas if you’re in the north, you may need to choose a bigger dish.

 Choose your mount